AstroImageJ/astroimagej/packageFiles/common/README-64bit.txt

 HOME/.image/IJ_Prefs.txt to HOME/.astroimage/AIJ_Prefs.txt

-To propagate memory and java virtual machine settings forward, copy the ImageJ.cfg file from your old installation directory to AstroImageJ.l4j.ini in your new installation directory.
+To propagate memory and java virtual machine settings forward, copy the ImageJ.cfg file from your old installation directory to AstroImageJ.cfg in your new installation directory.